Callistus25/Project-5-Client-Server-Architecture-with-MySQL/Project.md

 - Flush the privileges.
 ```
-mysql> FLUSH PRIVILEGDES;
+mysql> FLUSH PRIVILEGES;
 ```
 ![alt](./Images/Flush%20privileges.JPG)

 Then exit mysql server.

 - From *mysql client*,  connect remotely to mysql server Database Engine without using SSH.
-You must use the *mysql* utility to perform this action. next action will be to link the two Sql server and client.
+You must use the *mysql* utility to perform this action.
-Login to the mysql server from mysqlclient using the below command and enter previously set password;
+Login to the *mysql server* from *mysql client* using the below command and the previously set password;

 ```
 sudo mysql -u <remoteusername> -h <mysql_server_IP> -p